Climate Summary for Florida - August 2011

 Table 2: August precipitation totals and departures from normal (inches) for selected cities.

-Table 3: Daily maximum rainfall records set in August
+Table 3: Daily rainfall records (inches) broken during August (compiled from NOAA, NWS).

 Figure 1: A graphical depiction of the monthly rainfall departure from normal (inches) for August is given in the figure below (courtesy of NOAA, NWS).